The disturbing death of Helen Fiona Torbet in the Scottish Highlands

 There are many lists of Scotland's hills and mountains - Munros, Corbetts, Furths, Grahams, Donalds and more recently Fionas.

-The Munros were first recorded in the late 19th century by Sir Hugh Munro and classified as Scottish mountains with a summit of over 3,000 feet (914m).
+The Munros were first recorded in the late 19th century by Sir Hugh Munro and are classified as Scottish mountains with summits over 3,000 feet (914m).
 The Scottish Mountaineering Club publishes a list of 282 Munros in Scotland, and those engaged in the sport climb or “bag” as many peaks as possible.

 The Furths are British mountains ‘furth’ (outside) Scotland that would otherwise qualify as Munros or Munro Tops (a top being a subsidiary summit of a Munro).

-In January 1992, Alan Dawson’s book, “The Relative Hills of Britain: Mountains, Munros and Marilyns” was published.
-It included Lesser Corbetts, also known as LCs or Elsies, which have a height of 2,000 feet (610m) to 2,499 feet (762m).
+Alan Dawson’s book “The Relative Hills of Britain: Mountains, Munros and Marilyns” was published in January 1992.
+It included Lesser Corbetts, also known as LCs or Elsies, which range in height from 2,000 feet (610m) to 2,499 feet (762m).

-Dawson defined the prominence of each hill as at least 492 feet (150m) on all sides and thus introduced a metric element to hill classifications.
+Dawson defined the prominence of each hill as at least 492 feet (150m) on all sides, thus introducing a metric element to hill classifications.

 Alan Dawson said, “For people like me who make lists of Relative Hills, locating the bottom of a hill, on a map or on the ground, is quite good fun, although it is not as much fun as reaching the top.’
 Survey maps have shown spot heights metrically.
 So, isn’t it logical that the newer hill lists should be based on metric heights?”
 Relative Hills is not a new term, but using only metric measurements is more modern.
 For example, Corbetts are Relative Hills, but only in Scotland.
 Dawson said, “I based the list of Marilyns, there are currently 1,556, on the Corbett criteria, but extended it to cover hills of any height in any part of Britain, and used 150m as the key relative height criterion, not 500 feet.”

-Fiona Torbet (Graham) compiled her list of 244 hills in the Scottish Highlands, published by The Great Outdoors (TGO) magazine in November 1992.
-This list covered hills between 2000 and 2500 feet high, with at least 150 metres of descent on all sides.
+Fiona Torbet (Graham) compiled her list of 244 hills in the Scottish Highlands, which was published by The Great Outdoors (TGO) magazine in November 1992.
+The list covered hills between 2000 and 2500 feet high, with at least 150 metres of descent on all sides.

 The Fionas is now the new name for the traditional Grahams since a registered trademark has been obtained for that name.
-Since 2022, using the term requires abandonment of the historic 2000 criterion and a split into ten specified regions.
+Since 2022, using the term requires abandoning the historic 2000 criterion and splitting it into ten specified regions.
 To keep with the traditional criteria, the hills between 2000 and 2500 feet on several resource websites like Walkhighlands are now known as the Fionas.

 At the time, the B&B was run by Zena and Donald McMillan Senior, with their son, Donald Junior, helping around the house and garden.
-Donald Jr. stayed in a caravan on the grounds of the property.
+Donald Jr. stayed in a caravan on the property's grounds.

 Eilean Donan, a small island on the loch, was one of the main strongholds of rebel forces; the British destroyed the castle of the same name as a result.
 Built in the 13th century, Eilean Donan Castle was the stronghold of the Clan Mackenzie and their allies, the Clan Macrae.
-The castle was reconstructed in the 20th century by Lieutenant-Colonel John Macrae-Gilstrap and has become one of the most photographed monuments in Scotland.
+Lieutenant-Colonel John Macrae-Gilstrap reconstructed the castle in the 20th century, and it has become one of the most photographed monuments in Scotland.

 Fishing is a popular pastime at Loch Duich, with salmon being the main catch and a variety of typical northern sea species.
 It has little shallow water, with the depth dropping off quite close to the shore.
 Porpoises and otters are often seen on the loch.